Glass of green juice on a table with grass in the background

 • Algae: Aquatic greens that are considered organisms and are not technically plants

-Each of these green superfoods delivers unique benefits, and when combined in a supplement or smoothie, they create a powerhouse blend for health and vitality (read more on vitality and what it means here).
+Each of these green superfoods delivers unique benefits, and when combined in a supplement or smoothie, can help to support your wellness goals, including vitality.(read more on vitality and what it means here).

 How to Use Greens